OctopusDeploy/blog/blog/2017-05/odcm-rfc.md

 ODCM will most likely have the ability to host a version of the Community Step Template library, to share Step Templates between Spaces.
 We may also introduce a similar concept for Octopus Deploy server extensions, so they can be shared.

-Sharing of Variable Sets is a little more complicated, because they could contain sensitive information, like in Malcolm's scenario.
+Sharing of Variable Sets is a little more complicated, because they could contain sensitive information, like in Malcolm Sharer's scenario.
 You will be able to specify which Variable Sets are shared and with which Spaces.

 A Tentacle can already be used by more than one Octopus server, so this still applies and it can be used by more than one Space.

 ### Multiple Octopus Deploy versions
-Let's now consider what happens when another team starts up and Barry gets a request for a new Space.
+Let's now consider what happens when another team starts up and Barry Infrastructure gets a request for a new Space.
 He looks across the current machines and sees that one has capacity to host another Space.
 It happens to be the machine that's hosting Lisa's Space.
 So whilst the machine has capacity, the Octopus version being used by Lisa's Space must not change.

 The current Octopus Deploy MSI installer creates a problem here because it only allows a single version to be installed on a machine, by virtue of "*C:\Program Files*".
 You can use Octopus Server Manager to configure multiple instances on a single machine, but they are all sharing the same binaries and are therefore the same version.